mniszka/CTF-solutions/README.md

 # CTF-solutions
-My solutions of cybersecurity exercises from picoctf.org
+My solutions to cybersecurity exercises from picoctf.org